Skip to main content

 Learn how to set up custom numbering schemes for projects, budgets, tasks, and purchase orders in Productive, all with practical examples.

-Similar to setting up a custom invoice numbering format, you can also create numbering schemes for other items in Productive, such as projects, budgets, tasks, and purchase orders.
+Similar to setting up a custom invoice numbering format, you can also create numbering schemes for other items in Productive: projects, budgets, tasks, deals, and purchase orders.

-This allows you to personalize the codes used for these items and ensure consistency across the app.
+This lets you personalize the codes used for these items and keep them consistent across the app.

 Customizing the numbering sequences is available in Premium and Ultimate plans.